 Course Schedule

-The 2025 course will be held June 16-20, on Harvard University's Campus in Cambridge, MA.
-Class will not be held on Thursday, June 19th, in observance of the Juneteenth holiday.
-The course will consist of four full days, Monday to Wednesday, and Friday.
-There will be a mix of lectures, interactive discussions, practical work, and mentoring sessions.
-Lectures will usually be one hour-long (40 minutes lecture, 20-minute discussion).
-Practical activities will consist of group work, analysis demonstrations, student flash talks, and more.
+The 2025 course was held June 16-20, on Harvard University's Campus in Cambridge, MA.
+Class was not held on Thursday, June 19th, in observance of the Juneteenth holiday.
+The course consisted of four full days, Monday to Wednesday, and Friday.
+There was a mix of lectures, interactive discussions, practical work, and mentoring sessions.
+Lectures are around one hour-long (40 minutes lecture, 20-minute discussion).
+Practical activities consisted of group work, analysis demonstrations, student flash talks, and more.

-Each day of the course will have a different thematic focus exploring the linkages between emotional well-being and physical health.
-In addition to core sessions, guest speakers will present on topics that are particularly relevant in the field right now.
+Each day of the course has a different thematic focus exploring the linkages between emotional well-being and physical health.
+In addition to core sessions, guest speakers presented on topics that are particularly relevant in the field right now.
 These session topics include: social networks, arts and health, nature and well-being, and cross-cultural understanding of well-being.

-We will provide coffee and tea breaks each day, as well as organized opportunities for student interactions and social activities.
-There will likely be other opportunities to chat with course directors and faculty during the course and in the evenings.
+We provided coffee and tea breaks each day, as well as organized opportunities for student interactions and social activities.
+There were other opportunities to chat with course directors and faculty during the course and in the evenings.

 Daily Breakdown